 Kovacs has not provided an estimated cruising speed, flight range, or method of landing for the Racer I hybrid-electric VTOL aircraft.
 From looking at the drawing, it looks like Racer I had retractable landing legs.
 Installing retractable legs would provide a more aerodynamic body during flight, would keep weight down to a minimum and the pilot could easily land the aircraft where they wanted due to its ability to takeoff and land vertically.

-If this aircraft came into production and was aerodynamically sound, it would probably be a favorite among young racing enthusiasts and other who want to travel in any urban environment in a sporty VTOL aircraft.
+If this aircraft came into production and was aerodynamically sound, it would probably be a favorite among young racing enthusiasts and others who want to travel in any urban environment in a sporty VTOL aircraft.

 - Aircraft type: Hybrid-electric VTOL aircraft and a possible future eVTOL aircraft